 But anyways… back to the food!
 After trying a few food samples at the market, I tasted the best hummus of my life and had to have it.
 I ordered a Falafel and hummus wrap with grilled Halloumi cheese (also unknown to me before I arrived, Halloumi cheese is another big trend here.)

 The second time I came to market, I ordered a crepe with egg, cheese, tomato, onion and spinach.
 I also had an avocado and coconut smoothie from a South American food stand which didn’t sound particularly appetizing, but after I tasted the sample, it was undoubtedly worth the three pounds.
 So good.

 Borough Market: My second favorite market, and conveniently located in the London Bridge neighborhood.
 They have so many options, it’s almost overwhelming.
 I love mangos, so I ordered a fresh squeezed orange and mango juice (I could have drank about ten of them) and a spinach and cheese pastry.

 Southbank Market: Southbank is a smaller market located near Waterloo station, next to the London eye.
 This is the only market I’ve visited that has drink stands as well!
-While I do love me some tasty street food, I also love to roam the markets with an alcoholic beverage in hand.
+While I do love me some tasty street food, I also love to roam the markets with an adult drink in hand.
 Here I had a tasty crepe with goat cheese, red peppers, caramelized onions and spinach.